diaviloai/Onedebrid/currentsprint.md

   tidy to top-level imports once confirmed safe.
 - SearchScreen's TV_SHOW tap-disabled state and Smart-Defaults-only playback are both deliberate, documented limitations, not bugs.
-- **NEW (Session 23):** `DropdownField<T>` in SettingsScreen.kt is a
+- `DropdownField<T>` in SettingsScreen.kt is a simple `TextButton` +
-  simple `TextButton` + `DropdownMenu` implementation, not Material 3's `ExposedDropdownMenuBox`.
-Functional, but not the "official" M3 dropdown pattern (which has its own anchor/positioning requirements).
+  `DropdownMenu` implementation, not Material 3's `ExposedDropdownMenuBox`.
+Functional, but not the "official" M3 dropdown pattern.
 Fine as-is; revisit only if visual polish on Settings becomes a priority.
-- **NEW (Session 23):** No language list/picker exists — subtitle,
+- No language list/picker exists — subtitle, audio, and
-  audio, and content-language preferences are all free-text BCP-47 code entry fields with a hint string, not validated or autocompleted.
+  content-language preferences are all free-text BCP-47 code entry fields with a hint string, not validated or autocompleted.
 Revisit if a proper language picker becomes worth building.
+- **NEW (Session 24):** `PlaybackRepositoryImpl`'s `markAsCompleted()`
+  block (lines ~76-85 as of this session) has inconsistent indentation relative to the rest of the file — pre-existing, not touched this session to avoid an unrelated risky diff on a file already being edited for the saveProgress() change.
+Cosmetic only;
+  clean up whenever that method is next touched for functional reasons.
+- **NEW (Session 24):** `ExoPlayer.duration` can report `C.TIME_UNSET`
+  before a stream has buffered enough to know its length.
+This is currently stored as-is in `ContinueWatchingEntity.durationMs` without correction (see `PlayerViewModel.onPlayerStateChanged`'s doc comment).
+Not a problem today since nothing reads durationMs for a calculation yet, but will need explicit handling once Next Steps #5 (completion-percentage wiring) is scoped.

 At the end of the next session, update currentsprint.md (full file, in a code block) and verify it directly against